takacsmark/takacsmark.github.io/_posts/2015-10-12-a-suberp-free-wordpress-theme-development-course-on-youtube.md

 ---
 layout: post
 title: "A Superb Free WordPress Theme Development Course On Youtube"
 description: "Learn basic WordPress theme development on YOUTUBE for FREE through well explained examples, and learn the basics of web development at the same time."
 date: 2015-10-12 11:53:00 +0100
 author: Márk Takács
 thumbnail: /assets/images/post-thumbs/web-design-for-beginners-course.jpg
 videothumb: "https://www.youtube.com/embed/videoseries?list=PLpcSpRrAaOaqMA4RdhSnnNcaqOVpX7qi5"
-categories: Wordpress
+category: Tech tips
 ---

 Let me point you to a great tutorial on Youtube that will teach you basic Wordpress theme development through well explained examples, and will teach you the basics of web development at the same time.

 This course is ideal for beginners and experienced programmers, who are new to Wordpress.
-The course, a Youtube playlist, was created by [LearnWebCode](https://www.youtube.com/user/LearnWebCode){:target="_blank"} and it shows you the steps you should take to create a Wordpress theme.
+The course, a Youtube playlist, was created by [LearnWebCode](https://www.youtube.com/user/LearnWebCode){:target="\_blank"} and it shows you the steps you should take to create a Wordpress theme.
 It's a very focused and concentrated material.

 With the help of this course I was able to create the Wordpress theme of this website (the one you are reading now) in one afternoon.